Kibishima River

 Kibishima river (Japanese:亀尾島川) is a first-class river in the Kiso river system located in central Japan.
 It flows through Gujo City in Gifu Prefecture.
-The river originates in the Koshimi Mountains (altitude 1,148m) on the border between Gifu and Fukui Prefecture, flows southeast into Hachiman-cho, Gujo City, joins the Nabi River from the right bank, and then changes its flow to the east-southeast.
-The catchment area is 120.4 km^{2} and has a river length of 24.1 km up to the Nagara River.
+The river originates in the Koshimi Mountains (altitude: 1,148 m) on the border between Gifu and Fukui Prefecture, flows southeast into Hachiman-cho, Gujo City, joins the Nabi River from the right bank, and then changes its flow to the east-southeast.
+The catchment area is 120.4 km2 and has a river length of 24.1 km up to the Nagara River.